bsheth711/Mailer/README.md

 [from]: The sender's email address.

-[password]: The (hopefully application specific) password of the sender.
+[password]: The application specific password of the sender.

 [subject]: The subject line of the email.
-Must be enclosed by quotes.

 [message]: An html file containing the message.

 Example usage:

 	java -cp "activation.jar;javax.mail.jar;."
-Mailer 1 emails.csv myemail@icloud.com mypassword "Hello there!" message.html
+Mailer 1 emails.csv myemail@icloud.com "mypassword" "Hello there!" message.html

 Author: Benjamin Sheth
-All rights reserved, unless otherwise stated.
-Anyone may run this software.
-This software may not be sold.
-No data or passwords are saved.
-You assume all and any risks by running the software.